leordev/fcc-basejump-reqheaderparser-ms/README.md

 ## Installation

-I compiled the last version as whoami.jar and it's already prepared to run the server.

-If you want to compile, just run the below command:
+Just run the below command to compile the project:

     $ lein uberjar